leenathomas01/embodied-agent-governance/README.md

 # Embodied Agent Governance

-A governance pattern for embodied agents operating in imperfect environments.
+A layered control architecture for intelligent systems operating in real-world physical environments.

 ---

 ## The Problem

+Intelligence alone is insufficient for safe physical embodiment.

-Agents fail in the real world not because of lack of intelligence, but because of:
+Agents fail in the real world not because they lack reasoning capability, but because of **governance failures**:

-- Incorrect assumptions about environment quality
-- Inability to detect when assumptions are wrong
-- Belief volatility from overlearning failures
-- Successful outcomes that hide underlying damage
-- Applying autonomy in irreversible or high-value zones
+- **Miscalibrated persistence** — Applying escalating force when the correct response is escalating doubt
+- **Misclassified constraints** — Not recognizing what physically resists action
+- **Unbounded execution authority** — Taking irreversible actions without oversight
+- **Belief volatility** — Learning from one failure and generalizing incorrectly to entire categories
+- **Hidden damage** — Completing tasks while causing undetected underlying harm

 These are not intelligence failures.
-They are **governance failures**.
+They are **control architecture failures**.

 ---